 The segment was listed as being impaired for bacteria in 2006 based on Fecal coliform analysis.
-For several years, Station 12941, at US 181, was accidently monitoring instead of at Station 12952 on the Aransas River.
+For several years, Station 12941, at US 181, was accidently monitored instead of at 12952 on the Aransas River.
 The impairment is being carried forward since there were not enough data points for the 2010 Assessment.
-An RUAA is being considered for FY 2011.
-(See Section 3.1 for information concerning RUAAs.)
+Starting in June 2011, NRA is under contract with the Texas State Soil and Water Conservation Board (TSSWCB) to conduct a Recreational Use Attainability Analysis (RUAA) on Aransas Creek.
+(See Section 3.1 for information concerning RUAAs)